 Founded over 69 years ago, the International Planned Parenthood Federation (IPPF) is a locally owned, globally connected civil society movement that provides and enables services and champions sexual and reproductive health and rights for all, especially the under-served.

-Jameel is the Acting Director of Programs at the International Planned Parenthood Federation’s East & South East Asia and Oceania Region office, and a member of the Senior Management Team.
+Jameel is the Director of Programs at the International Planned Parenthood Federation’s East & South East Asia and Oceania Region office, and a member of the Senior Management Team.
 He is a member of the White Ribbon Alliance for Safe Motherhood.
 Jameel has more than 20 years experience in program development, implementation, evaluation and management of large scale programs in the areas of sexual and reproductive health and rights (SRHR), youth rights, sexual and gender-based violence and humanitarian response.
 Jameel holds PhD and a Masters’ degree in Population Studies from the International Institute for Population Sciences.

 Represented by: Gary Barker

 Promundo is a global leader in advancing gender equality and preventing violence by engaging men and boys in partnership with women, girls, and individuals of all gender identities.